andrewtaiye/dev/README.md

    Map drawing is managed by the HTML `<canvas>` element.
 Context is set to `2d` for the rendering of the map.
 As the map is based on the pixel art form, a 16 x 16 tileset is used.
 The tileset is put together in photoshop first, then included as an asset for canvas to render.

    A game loop is used to continuously update and re-render the map with every frame.
 This game loop resides within the `World` class.
-Each loop starts by clearing the entire canvas.
+Each loop starts by clearing the entire canvas and is set to repeat every 16 milliseconds.
 All game objects are then updated and the lower map, game objects and upper map are then rendered in sequence.
 This sequence allows for elements of the map to overlap with the game objects (e.g. in the event where a character is moving behind some trees or behind buildings).

    Map data is stored within the `window.OverworldMaps` element and resides within the `OverworldMap` class.
 The data in the overworld maps object contains configuration information such as the image sources for the lower and upper maps, configuration for game objects, tiles with cutscenes, and a list of walls for collision detection.